UltimateHG/ultimatehg.github.io/_articles/0003_acrobat_fuzz_2.md

 After running it once, it ran successfully, so I also called `JP2KImageDataDestroy`, `JP2KImageDestroy`, and `JP2KDecOptDestroy` at the end to prevent memory leaks.
 However...

 ## The Work was Not Done
-Because the library had changed over the years, when I tried running my harness in winafl, I had a suspiciously low stability (<80%) and also suspiciously low amount of paths (it never reached >300!!).
+Because the library had changed over the years, when I tried running my harness in winafl I had a suspiciously low stability (<80%) and also suspiciously low amount of paths (it never reached >300).
 This meant that I was likely not hitting all the correct parsing functions, so I had to go through slowly to find out what was wrong.
 I realized 2 main things:

 1. When running through windbg, `JP2KImageDecodeTileInterleaved` ALWAYS returned 0, but mine would always return 8.
 2. nop0 was called at the end of `JP2KImageDecodeTileInterleaved`, and even though the article mentioned nothing about implementing that, after setting a breakpoint in windbg it turned out that nop0 was likely an important parsing function as it eventually lead to multiple calls of `CopyRect` and it seemed to call many important subroutines in IDA as well.